Skuleskogen National Park: Climate

 The national park is bathed in a subarctic climate (Dfc according to the Köppen classification).
 The maritime influence explains why its early summers are colder than they are farther inland, but its autumns are in contrast more mild.
 The topography causes important local variations.

 The climate is humid, with about 700 mm of precipitation per year, of which more than a third in the form of snow, forming a snow cover lasting on average 175 days.
 Spring is the driest season, and in certain years this relative dryness has important consequences for the environment, especially because the thinness of the soil retains moisture poorly.
 In the regions acid rain most powerfully affected, surveys indicated that the situation is getting better, the pH of the precipitation gently increasing.

 The nearest climate station to Skuleskogen National Park is in the village of Västmarkum, approximately 10 kilometers west.
 The station’s more inland and elevated (143 meters) positioning possibly renders the national park much milder, especially during late summer and early fall.

 According to the Köppen climate classification, Skuleskogen National Park has a borderline subarctic climate (Dfc) with a notable dry-spring/early summer precipitation pattern.
 Extremes have ranged from 30.8 °C set during June 2020, to an all-time low of -26.4 °C from February 2018.
 The driest year was 2018 with 647 millimeters of precipitation whereas the wettest was 2020 when 1,061 millimeters of precipitation fell.
 The annual precipitation of almost 1000mm is by Swedish standards, especially east coast standards, very high.
 The high precipitation anomaly is largely due to the orographic lift effect owing to the adjacent hilly terrain of the High Coast.
 The precipitation is anticipated to further increase because of climate change.

 It is widely known that the region’s snow depth can vary depending on elevation and maritime influence from the Bothnian Sea.
 It is thus a high possibility the given snow depth data is skewed since it is measured 30 kilometers south of the Skuleskogen National Park, meaning that the park probably receives more snowfall.

+Climate data for Västmarkum A 2018-2023 averages and extremes; snow depth in Nora Östanö D 2018-2023.